 Early names for the band included The Escorts, The 31st of February, Hour Glass, Almanac, and The Allman Joys.

-Duane Allman and Barry Oakley died as a result of motorcycle accidents 3 blocks away from each other, Duane on October 29, 1971, Barry on November 11, 1972.
+Duane Allman and Berry Oakley died as a result of motorcycle accidents three blocks away from each other, Duane on October 29, 1971, Barry on November 11, 1972.
 Oakley did not die there.
 He got up, went home and hung out with his friends.
 Three hours later he died from a brain hemorrhage.
 Both were 24.
 They are buried in Rose Hill Cemetery in Macon, Georgia, where the band would often jam. (thanks, Tim - Verona, NJ)